eth-sri/soltix/README.md

 information on program execution correctness, particularly for contracts that are self-contained due to internal correctness checks - as described below - or to compare the behavior of the same contract executed at varying optimization levels.

+The generation functions are described below, followed by the execution functions, and finally a section on [convenience scripts](#generating-and-executing-contracts) that combine generation and execution and also enable parallelization with docker.

 ### Generation